Working Papers and Work in Progress

-How Product Standardization Affects Choice: Evidence from the Massachusetts Health Insurance Exchange (NBER Working Paper 19527, joint with Amanda Starc).
+How Product Standardization Affects Choice: Evidence from the Massachusetts Health Insurance Exchange (Journal of Health Economics 2016, Older version: NBER Working Paper 19527).
+Joint with Amanda Starc.

 Standardization of complex products is touted as improving consumer decisions and intensifying price competition, but evidence on standardization is limited.
 We examine a natural experiment: the standardization of health insurance plans on the Massachusetts Health Insurance Exchange.
 Pre-standardization, firms had wide latitude to design plans.
 A regulatory change then required firms to standardize the cost-sharing parameters of plans and offer seven defined options; plans remained differentiated on network, brand, and price.
 Standardization led consumers on the HIX to choose more generous health insurance plans and led to substantial shifts in brands’ market shares.

-The Size of the LGBT Population and the Magnitude of Anti-Gay Sentiment are Substantially Underestimated (NBER Working Paper 19508, joint with Katherine B. Coffman and Lucas C. Coffman).
+The Size of the LGBT Population and the Magnitude of Anti-Gay Sentiment are Substantially Underestimated (Management Science 2017.
+Older version: NBER Working Paper 19508, joint with Katherine B. Coffman and Lucas C. Coffman).

 Measuring sexual orientation, behavior, and related opinions is difficult because responses are biased towards socially acceptable answers.
 We test whether measurements are biased even when responses are private and anonymous and use our results to identify sexuality-related norms and how they vary.
 We run an experiment on 2,516 U.S. participants.
 Participants were randomly assigned to either a “best practices method” that was computer-based and provides privacy and anonymity, or to a “veiled elicitation method” that further conceals individual responses.
 Answers in the veiled method preclude inference about any particular individual, but can be used to accurately estimate statistics about the population.
 Comparing the two methods shows sexuality-related questions receive biased responses even under current best practices, and, for many questions, the bias is substantial.
 The veiled method increased self-reports of non-heterosexual identity by 65% (p<0.05) and same-sex sexual experiences by 59% (p<0.01).
 The veiled method also increased the rates of anti-gay sentiment.
 Respondents were 67% more likely to express disapproval of an openly gay manager at work (p<0.01) and 71% more likely to say it is okay to discriminate against lesbian, gay, or bisexual individuals (p<0.01).
 The results show non-heterosexuality and anti-gay sentiment are substantially underestimated in existing surveys, and the privacy afforded by current best practices is not always sufficient to eliminate bias.
 Finally, our results identify two social norms: it is perceived as socially undesirable both to be open about being gay, and to be unaccepting of gay individuals.

-The Endowment Effect (NBER Working Paper 19384, joint with Andreas Fuster).
+The Endowment Effect (Annual Review of Economics, 2014; also NBER Working Paper 19384, joint with Andreas Fuster).

 The endowment effect is among the best known findings in behavioral economics, and has been used as evidence for theories of reference-dependent preferences and loss aversion.
 However, a recent literature has questioned the robustness of the effect in the laboratory, as well as its relevance in the field.
 In this review, we provide a summary of the evidence, and describe recent theoretical developments that can potentially reconcile the different findings, with a focus on expectation-based reference points.
 We also survey recent work from psychology that provides either alternatives to or refinements of the usual loss aversion explanation.
 We argue that loss aversion is still the leading paradigm for understanding the endowment effect, but that given the rich psychology behind the effect, a version of the theory that encompasses multiple reference points may be required.

 Consumer Inertia and Firm Pricing in the Medicare Part D Prescription Drug Insurance Exchange.
-AEJ: Economic Policy, Forthcoming
+AEJ: Economic Policy, February 2014, 6(1): 38-64.

 I use the Medicare Part D prescription drug insurance market to examine the dynamics of firm interaction with consumers on an insurance exchange.
 Enrollment data show that consumers face switching frictions leading to inertia in plan choice, and a regression discontinuity design indicates initial defaults have persistent effects.
 In the absence of commitment to future prices, theory predicts firms respond to inertia by raising prices on existing enrollees, while introducing cheaper alternative plans.
 The complete set of enrollment and price data from 2006 through 2010 confirms this prediction: older plans have approximately 10% higher premiums than comparable new plans.